Skip to main content

 Any land activity such as grading of a lot or removal of natural vegetation that involves twenty percent (20%) or more of the land area of a lot, can only be done after a plan has been submitted and approved by the Board of Adjustment.

-ADVISORY FROM THE BOARD OF ADJUSTMENT OF THE TOWN OF BILTMORE FOREST FOR ALL APPLICANTS
+ADVISORY FROM THE BOARD OF ADJUSTMENT OF THE TOWN OF BILTMORE FOREST IS REQUIRED FOR ALL APPLICANTS

 This advisory is written to better inform applicants of the requirements for seeking a variance or conditional use permit.
 Our town of Biltmore Forest is a beautiful community.
 In order to maintain and protect this natural forested environment and the general welfare of this community certain ordinances have been enacted by the Board of Commissioners of the Town of Biltmore Forest under the laws of North Carolina.
 The spirit of these ordinances must be uniformly followed.

-When seeking a Conditional Use Permit, it is important to submit sufficient information for a decision, i.e., specific dimensions, design, and buffering of a proposed fence, wall, etc. Standards for a conditional use permit are listed in Section 1005.03, Conditional Uses, pp. 31-33, in the Town of Biltmore Forest Zoning Ordinance manual, or under Code of Ordinances at www.biltmoreforest.org
+When seeking a Conditional Use Permit, it is important to submit sufficient information for a decision, i.e., specific dimensions, design, and buffering of a proposed fence, wall, etc. Standards for a conditional use permit are listed in Section 1005.03, Conditional Uses, pp. 31-33, in the Town of Biltmore Forest Zoning Ordinance manual, or under Code of Ordinances.

 When seeking a Variance, certain conditions must exist and a hardship must be evident.
 A variance can not be granted without proof of a hardship that is peculiar to the property, i.e., shape, topography, tree preservation, etc. Please review Section 1005.04, Variances, in the Town of Biltmore Forest Zoning Ordinance before submitting your application.